Skiers call out snowsports sector over ‘big irony’ of high-polluting sponsors

 An Aker spokesperson said: “As a supplier to the energy industry, Aker Solutions enables energy companies to produce oil and gas with low emissions and responsible practices while also helping to scale the renewable energy solutions we need to phase out fossil fuels.”

+“We regret that the authors of this report did not approach GB Snowsport for comment prior to publication, as we share their commitment to sustainability in snowsport, and would have been happy to point out the distinction in our association with Team Akeraehlie.

+“As an organisation, we are absolutely alive to the concerns of snowsport athletes and fans around the impacts of climate change on international snowsport.
+We take our responsibility for the future of winter sports seriously.”

-PA has contacted FIS, GB Snowsports, Audi, Equinor, Volvo, Preem, SAS, Ford and the Norwegian Ski Federation for comment.
+PA has contacted FIS, GB Snowsport, Audi, Equinor, Volvo, Preem, SAS, Ford and the Norwegian Ski Federation for comment.